-I had planned to write a different post today, but changed my mind when I caught sight of 100 to 200 cedar waxwings in my Portland yard.
+I had planned to write a different post today, but quickly changed my mind when I caught sight of 100 to 200 cedar waxwings in my Portland yard.
 Last fall a huge flock was attracted to our two fig trees that were laden with ripening fruit well out of our reach.
 This year only one fig tree is fruiting, but there’s still a mass of succulent food for their hungry mouths.
 These birds also love berries and I photographed them on a red-flowering currant shrub (Ribes sanguineum) and Cascade Oregon grape (Mahonia nervosa), two of many PNW native species that support these birds.
 Situated near our front door, the currant shrub stops people in their tracks while it’s flowering in March, and now it’s a waxwing magnet.
 I watched as they eagerly picked off the berries and swallowed them whole (pictured, above).

 Cedar waxwings are exquisitely beautiful birds—sleek, with silky, shiny, colorful feathers that softly blend together like watercolors.
 Adults have a somewhat droopy, ragged crest and a debonair black mask, outlined in white, which makes them so alluring and exciting—as in, where have you been all my life?
 Males have black chins and throats, whereas females’ are slightly duller and juveniles’ are streaked.
 Tail tips are usually yellow, wider in males and narrower in females and juveniles.
 In my photo you can just barely make out little reddish, waxy tips on the wing feathers, hence the common name.
 The function of the secretion is not fully known, although it is likely important in courtship.
 So dashing!